betelish/ICE-CMPU250/folder/README.md

 This folder contains our written work!

-\nTODO: rename this folder to be "writing"
+TODO: rename this folder to be "writing"